 Finally, the graph window allows you to control how the simulation results from different years are synchronized on the chart.
-Results from different simulation years are synchronized by plotting them as day number since the $1^{st}$ of January.
+Results from different simulation years are synchronized by plotting them as day number since the 1st of January.
 However, this can cause problems for simulations crossing the year boundary.
-Therefore, you can choose for synchronizing the results for different years on the $1^{st}$ of january of the harvest year (Figure 11) or the year of sowing/emergence (Figure 12).
-The former option will cause days before the $1^{st}$ of January of the harvest to be plotted as negative numbers.
+Therefore, you can choose for synchronizing the results for different years on the 1st of january of the harvest year (Figure 11) or the year of sowing/emergence (Figure 12).
+The former option will cause days before the 1st of January of the year of the harvest to be plotted as negative numbers.